Elementary abelian subgroups: from algebraic groups to finite groups: Non-toral subgroups of exceptional algebraic groups

 We now consider elementary abelian $2$-subgroups.
 Again, by Proposition~\ref{prop:change_char} and Lemma~\ref{lem:change_char} we are able to use results concerning complex Lie groups and compact real Lie groups, in particular \cite{Griess} and \cite{Yu}.
 However, in this case complete information is not given, and we supplement existing results with arguments for $E_{7,\ssc}$, as well as our own normaliser structure calculations.
 Since the lists of subgroups for $E_8$ and $E_{7,\ad}$ are much larger than the other cases, we separate these out for readability.
 For the same reason, we have outsourced some more technical considerations to the appendix.

 \begin{proposition} Let $G$ be a simple algebraic group of exceptional type over an algebraically closed field $K$ of characteristic $\ell \neq 2$.
-If $E\leq G$ is a non-toral elementary abelian $2$-subgroup, then $(G,E)$ appears in Table~\ref{tabsubs2_G2_F4_E6_E7sc}, Table \ref{tabsubs2_E7adNEW}, or Table \ref{tabsubs2_E8}.
+If $E\leq G$ is a non-toral elementary abelian $2$-subgroup, then $(G,E)$ appears in Table~\ref{tabsubs2_G2_F4_E6_E7sc}, Table~\ref{tabsubs2_E7adNEW}, or Table~\ref{tabsubs2_E8}.
 Each line of a table corresponds to a unique $G$-conjugacy class of subgroups; supplementing comments are given in Remark~\ref{remalgsub2}. \end{proposition}

-\begin{remarks} These remarks supplement Proposition \ref{prop:algsub2}. \leavevmode \begin{ithm} \item For $G$ of type $E_6$, the classification is independent of the isogeny type, because the simply connected group has centre of order $3$, and thus by the Schur-Zassenhaus theorem, for $p \neq 3$ each elementary abelian $p$-subgroup of the adjoint group lifts uniquely to an isomorphic copy in the simply connected group.
-In the table, the group $Z$ is the kernel of the isogeny $G_{\ssc} \to G$ from the simply connected cover $G_{\ssc}$ of $G$; thus $Z=1$ if $G=G_{\ssc}$ and $Z=3$ if $G=G_{\ad}$. \item For $G$ adjoint of type $E_7$, the notation $2\BC$ denotes the unique conjugacy class which is the image of the classes $2\B$ and $2\C$, and we abuse notation and write $4\A$ and $4\classH$ for the involutions coming from the corresponding classes in the simply connected cover of $G$. \item Since much of the information in Tables \ref{tabsubs2_E7adNEW} and \ref{tabsubs2_E8} is derived from \cite[Sections 2--8]{Yu}, in the third column we give the name used in the classification derived there; we refer to Appendices \ref{appYuE7names} and \ref{appYuE8names} for details.
-The notation of the centralisers in Tables \ref{tabsubs2_E7adNEW} and \ref{tabsubs2_E8} is as in \cite{Gor}. \end{ithm} \end{remarks}
+\begin{remark} These remarks supplement Proposition \ref{prop:algsub2}. \leavevmode \begin{ithm} \item For $G$ of type $E_6$, the classification is independent of the isogeny type, because the simply connected group has centre of order $3$ or $1$, and the same argument as in Remark \ref{remtabsubs35}(c) applies.
+In the table, the group $Z$ is the kernel of the isogeny $G_{\ssc} \to G$ from the simply connected cover $G_{\ssc}$ of $G$; thus, $Z=1$ if $G=G_{\ssc}$, and $Z=3$ for $G=G_{\ad}$ and $\ell \neq 3$. \item For $G$ adjoint of type $E_7$, the notation $2\BC$ denotes the unique conjugacy class which is the image of the classes $2\B$ and $2\C$.
+We abuse notation and write $4\A$ and $4\classH$ for the involutions coming from the corresponding classes in the simply connected cover of $G$. \item Since much of the information in Tables \ref{tabsubs2_E7adNEW} and \ref{tabsubs2_E8} is derived from \cite[Sections~2--8]{Yu}, in the third column we give the name used in the classification there; we refer to Appendices \ref{appYuE7names} and \ref{appYuE8names} for further details.
+The notation for the centralisers in Tables \ref{tabsubs2_E7adNEW} and \ref{tabsubs2_E8} is as in \cite{Gor}. \end{ithm} \end{remark} \enlargethispage{0.6cm}

 The remainder of this section is devoted to a proof of Proposition \ref{prop:algsub2}.
 Using the algorithm of Section~\ref{secCompToral}, we find that the number of classes of toral elementary abelian $2$-subgroups is as given in Table \ref{tabNumbers}.